Internet Addiction Disorder

 There are still many people today who see behavioural addiction simply as an addiction.
 In fact, they constitute a disorder or mental disorder.

-There are several types of behavioural addictions directly related to the obsessive need to be connected to the internet in its different modalities.
+Exist several types of addictive behaviours directly related to the obsessive need to be connected to the internet in its different modalities.
 Screen Addiction includes:

 > smartphones and tablets.